Skip to Content

 Reading materials: No textbooks are required.
 Instructors may assign articles or cases, which will be provided through the Canvas learning platform.

-Lectures: Each course features pre-recorded video lectures and PowerPoint presentations, which will be released daily over the two-week duration.
+Lectures: Each course features pre-recorded video lectures and PowerPoint presentations.
+Each week's modules unlock in sequential order, and completion of each module is required before the subsequent module will unlock.
 Students are responsible for watching these lectures and completing any assigned projects.

 Final Exams: Each course concludes with an optional final exam.
 Participants who pass the exam will earn a digital badge and a digital certificate of completion for that course.
 Those who successfully complete all five courses and their corresponding exams will receive a special program-level digital badge as well as a printed certificate of completion.

-Time commitment: Students should expect to spend around 15 hours over the two-week period on watching recorded lectures, completing assigned readings and projects, and attending the live weekend Q&A sessions.
+Time commitment: Students should expect to spend around 15 hours over each two-week course period on watching recorded lectures, completing assigned readings and projects, and attending the live weekend Q&A sessions.

 Foundations of Gift and Estate Taxes [Register for Course]